techidaily/site-easy-unlock-android/source/_posts/in-2024-how-to-unlock-oppo-reno-10-pro-5g-phone-without-any-data-loss-by-drfone-android.md

 ![arom file manager](https://images.wondershare.com/drfone/article/2016/06/14647610871048.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/slm2NjVPNtk?si=9ow6g1ucmf0TnT4T" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Now you have your device booted up, and your Android lock screen is still locked, just gesture in or enter anything.
 It will be unlocked.
 And that's how to unlock an Android phone using your device.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/0pSRlspzW-A?si=A82G3Yxwj_31cKDq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 3.
 How to Unlock Android Phone Using Minimal ADB and Fastboot (with Data Loss)